doeixd/Open-Commerce-Standard/README.md

 | :--- | :--- | :--- |
 | **1.0.0** | **Active & Ready for Implementation** | **MIT** |

+## 📖 Introduction

+The Open Commerce Standard (OCS) is an open, extensible API specification for digital commerce, enabling universal clients to interact with any compliant server—from simple product catalogs to complex e-commerce platforms.
+By leveraging HTTP semantics, capability discovery, and structured metadata, OCS supports physical goods, digital services, and in-store pickup while prioritizing implementer freedom.
+It integrates web3-native payments via the x402 Protocol for instant, low-fee blockchain transactions.

 ## ❓ Overview & Common Questions

 **What is OCS?**